platformsh/platformsh-docs/docs/src/guides/strapi/local-development/local-development-v4.md

   platform get <project id>
   ```

+{{< note >}}
-  **_Note: If you have already pushed your code to Platform.sh, then you should already have a local repository that you can build from.
-Otherwise, it will be necessary to download a local copy of your project first._**
+If you have already pushed your code to Platform.sh, then you should already have a local repository that you can build from.
+Otherwise, it will be necessary to download a local copy of your project first.
+{{< /note >}}
+**

 - In all cases for developing with Platform.sh, it's important to develop in an isolated environment - do not open SSH tunnels to your production environment when developing locally.
 Branch out of your main branch by running the following command: